 Though, keeping fitness resolutions can be quite a challenge with all the adjustments they demand from one’s lifestyle.
 But implementing major changes may actually start with small, simple, and manageable ways.
 Try taking these baby steps to help you achieve your health-related goals this year.
 We wish you the best of luck.

-Be dedicated to your fitness diary.
-For the entire year (not just a few weeks), list down everything you eat and drink, along with all exercise activities you perform.
+For the entire year (not just a few weeks), list down everything you eat and drink, along with all the exercises you perform.
 You can even do it through apps like Calorie Counter, Food Diary or Lose It.
 This will afford a better picture of what good (or bad) you do to your health.
 Yes, you should have skipped that can of soda or slice of cake last week.
 Conversely, it’s good to know that you’ve been dedicated to your morning walks around the village.
 A fitness diary does not have to be complex; even simple bullet points can help you stay on track.
 You can mark good days and “days of weakness” with stickers or highlighters.
 A quick scan can help you assess just how much you are doing for your cause.

-Eat less processed food.
-Target a full week without eating anything processed, Shannon Clark suggested on foxnews.com.
+Target a full week without eating anything processed, Shannon Clark suggested on Foxnews.com.
 “Processed foods are partly to blame for today’s obesity rates.
 Not only are they contributing empty calories to your diet, but they’re also increasing your chances of developing insulin resistance.
 To combat this, make a goal to go a full week without eating any processed foods.”
 Go for all-natural meals and notice changes in your overall feeling by the end of the week, Clark added.